 The fox eye trend began to popularize on the Internet at the beginning of 2020.
 Since then, it has continued to take over social media platforms—including Instagram, Twitter, Youtube, and TikTok, which currently has 63.8 million views under #foxeye.
 Many celebrities have participated in this trend, which some say originates its popularity, including Bella Hadid, Kylie Jenner, and Emma Chamberlain.

 This 2020 makeup appearance includes styling the eyes and eyebrows in a way so that they give a more slanted, elongated, and almond-shaped look.
 This often includes using makeup to create a raised eyebrow and sharp eyeliner, which in turn generates the image of an upturned eye shape.
 After applying the makeup, most participants will post a picture of them using their hands to pull back the end of their eyes, towards the temples on either side, to give an increased illusion of slanted, or “fox eye” shaped eyes.
+You can learn more here to get beauticians to help you get a similar look with the help of threading.

 Following the flow of posts that have filled #foxeye, the trend sparked controversy within many Asian Americans and supporters.
 People have turned to social media to explain how the fox eye trend is offensive to those of the Asian race, affiliating the gesture of the trend with racists making fun of the almond-shape which many Asian eyes resemble.
 The makeup style of the trend has also been associated with mocking of the slant and straightness of Asian eyes.
 In a little less than a week, both the fox eye style and pose have been deemed as disrespectful and racist to the Asian community.